totemstech/node-dynamodb/ReadMe.md

 A DynamoDB driver for Node.js, with:

-- Syntaxic sweeteners to handle Amazon DynamoDB's JSON format in Node.
+- Syntactic sweeteners/mapping to handle Amazon DynamoDB's JSON format in NodeJS
-- Efficient on-demand authentication and authentication refresh using Amazon STS
+- Efficient and transparent authentication and authentication refresh using Amazon STS
 - Currently in production with more than 80 write/s, 60 read/s

 Discussion Group: http://groups.google.com/group/node-dynamodb